wiris/html-integrations/demos/angular/froala3/README.md

     <div id="editor" [froalaEditor]="options" [(froalaModel)]="content"></div>
     ```

-6. Finally, you are ready to run the development server through the specified [command](#How-to-run-the-demo)
+6. Finally, you are ready to run the development server through the specified command ```ng serve```

 ## How to run the tests